 READI Chicago is an innovative response to gun violence in Chicago.
 The program connects people most highly impacted by gun violence to paid transitional jobs, cognitive behavioral therapy, and wrap-around supportive services to help them create a viable path for a different future, and to help reduce violence in the city’s most impacted neighborhoods.

-The program launched in fall 2017 in four community areas – North Lawndale, Austin, West Garfield Park and Greater Englewood – with a goal of connecting 400 individuals to the program in the first year.
+The program launched in fall 2017 in five community areas – North Lawndale, Austin, West Garfield Park, Englewood, and West Englewood – with a goal of connecting 400 individuals to the program in the first year.
 The University of Chicago Crime and Poverty labs are evaluating READI Chicago in order to understand its impact and potential to expand if results are strong.

 Given that the individuals we are trying to reach are hard to engage, READI Chicago is allocating up to one year of community-based outreach services to enroll participants in the program.